textpattern/textpattern.github.io/administration/themes-panel.md

 1. Create a new theme, import it from an uploaded folder and edit existing ones.
 2. List and manage your existing themes

-## How do sections apply to Textpattern?
+## How do themes apply to Textpattern?

 Themes essentially provide the ability to group pages, forms and styles.
 A theme is in use as a soon as one of its page and stylesheet are associated with a section.